top of page

 campus.png

-Campus as seen today, looking to the west.
+The 14-acre main campus as seen today, looking to the west.
 The campus is between Spring Garden Street on the right and Callowhill Street on the left (north is to the right) and 16th and 18th Streets in Philadelphia.
 The parking garage in lower left, formerly used by GlaxoSmithKline, is owned by CCP and has the athletic courts and track on the roof.
 Matthias Baldwin Park adjoins the western edge of campus near the top of the image.

 17th and 18th Centuries